The Atheist Faith Under Review

 An invitation

-If you are wrestling with these questions, here is a simple next step: read the Gospel of John slowly and honestly, with an open Bible and an open mind.
+If you are wrestling with these things, here is a step you can take this week.
+Read the Gospel of John slowly and honestly, with an open Bible and an open mind.
 Ask God to show you the truth.
-Christianity is not afraid of investigation.
-It welcomes it.
-And it ultimately invites you not merely to conclude that God exists, but to come to know Him through Jesus Christ.
+Christianity does not ask you to silence your questions.
+It asks you to bring them to Christ.

-If you would like to talk it through, come speak with us.
+If you would like to talk any of this through, come and speak with us.
+We would be glad to.

 Footnotes

-[2] “ACGT,” National Human Genome Research Institute, Genetics Glossary, date not listed, Genome.gov.
+[2] “ACGT,” National Human Genome Research Institute, Genetics Glossary, Genome.gov.

 [3] “Human Genomic Variation,” National Human Genome Research Institute, Fact Sheet, February 1, 2023, Genome.gov.
-In simple terms, DNA is written using four chemical “letters” (A, C, G, and T), often called bases or nucleotides.
-A chromosome is a long, packaged DNA molecule, humans have 23 chromosomes in one complete set.
-Most human body cells have two complete sets (often called “two copies” of the genome), one inherited from the mother and one from the father.
+In simple terms, DNA is written using four chemical letters (A, C, G, and T), often called bases or nucleotides.
+A chromosome is a long, packaged DNA molecule.
+Humans have 23 chromosomes in one complete set, and most human body cells carry two complete sets, one inherited from the mother and one from the father.
 This two-set arrangement is why we speak of pairs of chromosomes.
-(A small note for curious readers: some cells are exceptions, for example, mature red blood cells do not have a nucleus, and therefore do not carry nuclear DNA in the usual way.)
+(A note for curious readers: some cells are exceptions.
+Mature red blood cells, for instance, have no nucleus and so do not carry nuclear DNA in the usual way.)

-[5] “Base Pair,” National Human Genome Research Institute, Genetics Glossary, date not listed, Genome.gov.
+[4] “Base Pair,” National Human Genome Research Institute, Genetics Glossary, Genome.gov.

-[6] “From RNA to Protein,” Bruce Alberts et al., Molecular Biology of the Cell (4th ed.), Garland Science, 2002, NCBI Bookshelf.
-In standard biological terms, the DNA sequence is transcribed into messenger RNA (mRNA).
-A ribosome (a molecular machine) then reads the mRNA in three-letter units called codons.
+[5] Bruce Alberts et al., “From RNA to Protein,” Molecular Biology of the Cell, 4th ed.
+(Garland Science, 2002), NCBI Bookshelf.
+In standard biological terms, the DNA sequence of a protein-coding gene is transcribed into messenger RNA (mRNA).
+A ribosome, itself a molecular machine, then reads the mRNA in three-letter units called codons.
 Transfer RNAs (tRNAs) act as adaptors, matching codons to specific amino acids, which the ribosome links together to form a protein.